TosbackCgusBridge-Bot/CGUs-versions/Aa/Privacy Policy.md

 > \- Use of products and services such as self-service devices, flight status notification and online check-in;
 > \- Information provided via survey, focus group or other marketing research efforts;
 > \- Information provided to customer-service representatives to research and resolve issues or questions. and
-> \- Corporate-contract, employer and/or other corporate affiliation (i.e. employer name, title, work address and contact information).
+> \- Corporate-contract, employer and/or other corporate affiliation (i.e. employer name, title, work address and contact information), including Business Extra account information (i.e. tax ID, business type, number of employees, number of business travelers, and travel manager information).

 Return to Top